Oncurrent/zeno/README.md

 and provide the schemas to Zeno for serializing/deserializing.

-Zeno ships with one authentication plugin to support identifier/secret (e.g. username/password) authentication.
-You can use it in your application or just look at it as an example to better understand how to write an authentication plugin.
+Zeno ships with one authentication plugin to support identifier/secret (e.g. username/password) authentication which you can reference as an example.
 It's located at [src/oncurrent/zeno/authenticators/identifier_secret/](#src/oncurrent/zeno/authenticators/identifier_secret/)

 ### Authorization